eherdter/eherdter.github.io/_posts/2019-03-05-WeRateDogsAnalysis.md

 ---
 layout: post
-title: "An analysis of the WeRateDogs Twitter Account"
+title: "An analysis of the WeRateDogs Twitter account"
 date: 2019-03-05
 ---